cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - h\_eff, the scalar parameter for clear\_cofactor ({{cofactor-clearing}}).

-In addition to the above parameters, the mapping f may require additional parameters Z, M, rational\_map, E', and/or iso\_map.
+In addition to the above parameters, the mapping f may require additional parameters Z, M, rational\_map, E', or iso\_map.
-These MUST be specified when applicable.
+When applicable, these MUST be specified.

 Suites with nonuniform encodings MUST NOT be used in applications whose security relies on a random oracle.
 Applications using nonuniform encodings SHOULD carefully